 -- Eugen Polanski, Adam Matuszczyk and Sebastian Boenisch were not born in Germany.

--- France brought Ignace Kowalczyk and Oscar Heisserer to the WC Finals in 1938.
+-- France brought Ignace Kowalczyk and Oscar Heisserer to the World Cup Finals in 1938.
 Heisserer was born in an area when it was still under Germany, but today, it is now as a part of France.
+I decided not to select Heisserer.
 Ignace Kowalczyk was born in North Rhine-Westphalia.
-Thus, Kowalczyk was listed on the blog.
+So he is eligible.